mapbox/ecs-watchbot/readme.md

 Name | Default | Description
 --- | --- | ---
-cluster | | the ARN for an ECS cluster clusterRole | | the name of the cluster's IAM role service | | the name of the worker service serviceVersion | | the version of the worker service to use env | {} | environment variables to set on worker containers command | undefined | overrides a Dockerfile's `CMD` watchbotVersion | installed version | the version of watchbot to use
+cluster | | the ARN for an ECS cluster service | | the name of the worker service serviceVersion | | the version of the worker service to use permissions | [] | permissions to any AWS resources that the worker will need to perform a task env | {} | environment variables to set on worker containers command | undefined | overrides a Dockerfile's `CMD` watchbotVersion | installed version | the version of watchbot to use